rlk/site/courses/csc3102/topic4.md

 The maximum number of nodes at level \\(l\\) is \\(2^l\\).

 Example: traversal of a binary tree to evaluate an arithmetic expression.

+It's straightforward to define a general tree in terms of a binary tree.

 ## Binary Search Trees